nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 8. SudoHr will show all the days on which the employee has successfully taken leave.

 ##### Feature considerations
-We intentionally decide to limit the range of days to be added to be 1 week.
-This is because we wanted to prevent excessively large ranges that are illogical such as taking leaves throughout multiple years.
-Hence we decided that 1 week would be the most appropriate number as it is the typical length of leave taken when people go on vacation.
+We intentionally limited the range of days to be added to one week.
+This is to avoid excessively large ranges that are likely to be an error or typo rather than intended, such as taking leaves over multiple years.
+Hence, we decided that 1 week would be the most appropriate duration as it is the typical length of leave taken when people go on vacation.

+Should an employee indeed have more than 1 week of leave applied, the leave will be registered as different commands.

-We also decided to not add leaves on all of the days in the range if the employee has taken leave on any of the days.
-We decided to do this to keep the behavior consistant with AddEmployeeToLeave command.
-In the case that the user would actually like to extend the leave for an employee, the addition would only require two additional commands so this would be of minimal inconvenience to the user.
+We also decided guarding against adding the range of leaves dates if even one of the days have already been indicated as leave.
+This is to be consistent with AddEmployeeToLeave command.
+In the case that the user would actually like to extend the leave for an employee, the addition would only require two additional commands and hence, is likely of minimal inconvenience to the user.

 #### 4.3.4.
 Listing all employees taking leave on a specific day